 Dylan Robinson is a xwélméxw artist and writer of Stó:lō descent, and the Canada Research Chair in Indigenous Arts at Queen’s University.
 His current work focuses on the return of Indigenous songs to communities who were prohibited by law to sing them as part of the Indian Act from 1882‒1951.
 Robinson’s previous publications include the edited volumes Music and Modernity Among Indigenous Peoples of North America (2018); Arts of Engagement: Taking Aesthetic Action in and Beyond the Truth and Reconciliation Commission of Canada (2016) and Opera Indigene (2011).
-His monograph, Hungry Listening, is forthcoming in early 2020 with Minnesota University Press.
+His monograph, Hungry Listening, is was published in early 2020 with Minnesota University Press.

 Watch this video for an online conversation with the curators of Soundings: An Exhibition in Five Partsread more »